Article by Shane Armfield

 - Poor sleep pattern, your sleeping environment and sleeping position can have a significant impact on your pain and symptoms.
 Most people are unaware

-of the factors that can influence sleep health and so addressing these factors can help you manage your symptoms.
+of the factors that can influence sleep health and so address these factors can help you manage your symptoms.
 A good therapist can assess your

 sleep health and provide you with aids and education to improve this aspect of your life.